 1 Corinthians 13 tells us that sacrificial, unconditional love should be our priority.
 And here, we were taught that we have nothing of value if we don’t have love.
 All our gifts, skills, efforts, and achievements are meaningless if not done out of love.
 Also, love is God’s attribute; it is His character and His whole being (1 John 4:8).
 It is His character, His personality.
 It is impossible to do God’s work without love as our motivation.

 If we want to understand what perfect love is, the Apostle Paul lays it down for us in 1 Corinthians 13.
 He shows how love should look and that it is not merely a feeling or concept.
 We offer love in action, and it is the work that God had tasked us to do.
 And because this is the perfect kind of love and we are imperfect as humans, we must rely on Christ to do this.

 Only by abiding in Him and anchoring ourselves to Him will we be able to think and love the way He does.
-And as we experience His love, we can share the overflow to others so they, too, may know Him.
+And as we experience His love, we can share the overflow with others so they, too, may know Him.
 We can reflect and glorify Christ in our lives, and that is the purpose of love.

 Faith-Filled Content Delivered To Your Inbox